• Skip to primary navigation

 Low FODMAP Caesar Dressing

-To start this low FODMAP Caesar salad recipe, I make a full batch of my homemade Low FODMAP Caesar Dressing recipe, the ingredients, FODMAP information and instructions for which can be found on that post.
+To start this low FODMAP Caesar salad recipe, I make a full batch of my homemade Low FODMAP Caesar Dressing, the ingredients, FODMAP information and instructions for which can be found on that post.
 My low FODMAP Caesar Dressing recipe only takes about 5 minutes to make and is incredibly delicious.
 If you prefer not to make your own, Fody makes a bottled low FODMAP Caesar salad dressing, which is also Keto-friendly, vegan, and gluten-free.
 I prefer my homemade version (I may be biased...), especially because it's so easy to make.

 If we plan on eating the entire salad right away, I will make the dressing in the bottom of the same bowl that I make the salad; otherwise, I keep all of components separate until we're ready to eat.
 I'll also keep them separate if I anticipate leftovers.
 This keeps the salad from getting soggy and unpalatable.